sagecodes/web-optimization/README.md

   $> ngrok 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
+1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights! * Note that the first time you run it you may get a slow server response time.
+If that's the case please re-analyze.

 ### Other sources I used: